-In the context of derivatives trading, a rollover means that a position is extended at the end of the trading day, and a new contract is automatically opened when the old one expires.
+In the context of derivatives trading, a rollover means that a position is extended at the end of the contract date, and a new contract is automatically opened when the old one expires.
 The price of the new contract may differ from the price of the expiring contract, which would result in gains or losses depending on the direction of the open position.

 When this happens, an investor’s account balance is adjusted to reflect the impact of the price difference on the P&L of the position.
 Specifically, the open positions that will gain from the price gap will see the same amount deducted from the account balance, whereas the open positions that will lose due to the price gap will see the same amount added to their account balance.